bmwoolf/bank-in-huff/README.md

 # Bank Account Smart Contract in Huff
-A simple set of contracts to replace a whole bank
+A simple set of contracts to replace a whole bank.
+Should handle ETH and USDC

 ## Questions
 - how does Huff handle storing/accessing ETH?
 ERC20's are pretty straightforward with storage slots